 In PLATO content, the system defined mastery criteria for mastery tests is 80% and cannot be changed.
 This also applies to activities in some elementary content titles (Math Expeditions, Beginning Reading, Reading Explorations), each of which function as a combined tutorial, drill and mastery test.
 Some content titles use dynamic mastery tests that give enough questions to determine whether the test is mastered, but do not report a score; they nevertheless use the 80% criteria to determine mastery.

 Although the system doesn't automatically recognize anything less than 80% as mastered, you can work around this by manually editing the status of the activity to show mastered and change the score to whatever you want.
-Refer to Editing Learner status in PLATO content for details.
+Refer to Edit Status for details.

 Is there a way to change the number of questions in a mastery tests?